Are you looking to lose fat without losing muscle?

 The good news is, you can minimize large changes to your metabolism if you lose fat in a controlled manner.
 AKA – by eating at a slight deficit each day.

-Protein of course.
-Protein is the most important macro-nutrient when it comes to muscle retention and fat loss?
+Protein is the most important macro-nutrient when it comes to muscle retention and fat loss.

 Because protein has several properties that make it ideal for this situation.

-After fiber, protein is the nutrient that keeps you the most satisfied.
-In other words, it helps keep you full.
+First of all, protein is one of the most satiating nutrients.
+After fiber, protein is the nutrient that keeps you the most satisfied, or full.